-Steve LeVine is a nonresident senior fellow at the Scowcroft Strategy Initiative in the Atlantic Council’s Scowcroft Center for Strategy and Security and editor-at-large at Medium, where he attempts to ferret out the whys for the turbulence all around us.
+Steve LeVine was a nonresident senior fellow at the Scowcroft Strategy Initiative in the Atlantic Council’s Scowcroft Center for Strategy and Security and editor-at-large at Medium, where he attempts to ferret out the whys for the turbulence all around us.
 He also writes The Mobilist, a blog on the future of batteries, electric vehicles, and autonomous mobility, and is an adjunct professor at Georgetown University.

 Previously, LeVine was a foreign correspondent in the former Soviet Union, Pakistan, and the Philippines, running a bureau for The Wall Street Journal, and before that, writing for The New York Times, the Financial Times and Newsweek.
 Before joining Medium, LeVine launched the Future newsletter at Axios and was on the launch team at Quartz, where he was a Washington correspondent.